Flat Foot Surgery in Singapore

 Yes, flat feet are also sometimes referred to as fallen arches.
 Flat feet are characterised by an abnormally flattened arch that falls toward the ground from a young.
 Fallen arches may be used to describe a flat feet condition – caused by the collapse of the arch on one or both feet – that has developed over time as one ages.
 When the pain becomes severe, you may wish to consult your orthopaedic doctor for flat foot treatment options, which may include flat foot reconstruction surgery.

-Flat foot surgery conducted by an experienced surgeon can help minimise the pain and improve the foot’s alignment.
-However, it is important to note that swelling post-surgery can last for months and those leading active lifestyles will only be able to return to sports and the like up to 12 months after the flat foot surgery.
+Flat foot reconstruction surgery conducted by an experienced surgeon can help address the pain and improve the foot’s alignment.
+However, it is important to note that swelling post-surgery can last for months, and those leading active lifestyles will only be able to return to sports and the like up to 12 months after the flat foot surgery.
 It is best to seek the advice of a medical expert for more information.

 Clinic Location